iesahin/xvc/book/src/ref/xvc-file-list.md

 ```

-Note, as hardlinks are actually files with the same inode in the file system
+Note, as hardlinks are files with the same inode in the file system
 with alternative paths, they are detected as `F`.

 Symbolic links are typically reported as `SS` in the first letters.